alisaifee/coredis/docs/source/handbook/streams.rst

    The above example can be converted into an infinite iterator over the configured streams::

+      async with client:
         while True:
             async for stream, entry in consumer:
                 # do something with the entry

 =============
 Configuration